Get Schooled

 While a change in financial circumstances appeal form can differ depending on your college, here is what the process typically looks like:

-1. Contact your college’s financial aid office to request a change in circumstances form and/or set up an appointment with them.
+1. Contact your college’s financial aid office to request a change in financial circumstances form and/or set up an appointment with them.

 • Signed and dated copy of their most recent tax return, including W2(s) and/or 1099(s).